FOR DAVINCI RESOLVE

 KD 2254 KEM

-Please read “WHY I BUILD LUTS” for more information on why and how I build LUTs to create a specific film stock.
+Please read “WHY I BUILD LUTS” for more information on why and how I build these LUTs.

 PETZVAL FIELD CURVATURE